chadwain/zss/README.md

 ```
 sudo apt install libharfbuzz-dev libfreetype6-dev libsdl2-dev libsdl2-image-dev
 ```

+Windows users must provide their own builds of these libraries for now, until I can get them packaged via a package manager.

 After you've installed the dependencies, you can then run `zig build --help`.